kahyunnam/appleCat/README.md

 ```

 ## log in
-POST request to "/Login" with the following data body:
+POST request to "/Login" with the following JSON data body:
 ```
 {
   "userName":{string},